spookylukey/django-views-the-right-way/source/delegation.rst

 <https://github.com/elm-fluent/elm-fluent/commit/a100de2021dcc4fa413769342b1cba0240ba63ee>`_.
 I knew that although there were many, many similarities between the two projects, there would also be many, many differences.
-I was right — the two code bases still share a huge amount in terms of structure, even with some identical functions.
-In a few places they have identical bits of code.
-But the code bases have also diverged, at many, many points, both in small details and in more fundamental ways.
+I was right — the two code bases still share a huge amount in terms of structure.
+In a few places they still significant chunks of identical code.
+But the code bases have also diverged at many, many points, both in small details and in more fundamental ways.

 The decision to copy-paste was overwhelming the right decision.
-Attempting to avoid duplicating anything while I was developing the second would have been an absolute killer in terms of complexity, and may still have failed.
+Attempting to avoid duplicating anything while I was developing the second would have been an absolute killer in terms of complexity, and may have failed completely.
 Once or twice I actually copied fixes or changes directly from one to the other, but most times when I had “equivalent” bug fixes or feature additions to do, they looked significantly different in the two projects.
 Having to do them twice from scratch cost far, far less than attempting to write the two projects with a common abstraction layer.